chankrrn/WRO-FE-YBR/elec/elec_README.md

 **Purpose:** Raspberry Pi peripheral interface and organized GPIO breakout.

-The DFR0566 exposes Raspberry Pi interfaces including:

-- digital I/O,
-- analog input,
-- PWM,
-- I²C,
-- UART,
-- SPI,
-- IIS.

-It also provides DFRobot Gravity-compatible connections.

-In our robot, the HAT acts as a structured Raspberry Pi-side interface layer.

-The reason for using the board is not additional computing capability.
+The DFR0566 exposes Raspberry Pi interfaces such as digital I/O, analog input, PWM, I²C, UART, SPI, and IIS, along with DFRobot Gravity-compatible connections.
+In our robot, the HAT serves as a structured interface layer for the Raspberry Pi rather than providing additional computing capability.

-Its purpose is mainly to:

-- simplify physical Raspberry Pi wiring,
-- reduce direct loose connections to the Pi GPIO header,
-- provide convenient connectors,
-- organize peripheral interfaces,
+Its main purpose is to simplify wiring, reduce loose connections to the Pi’s GPIO header, provide convenient connectors, organize peripheral interfaces, and make the system easier to reproduce.
-- and improve reproducibility.

 ---